 My epilepsy affects me in so many ways.

 After a seizure, I always feel a bit lost.
-My brain has to try retrace it’s steps to what it was doing before the seizure and that’s hard.
+My brain has to try to retrace its steps to what it was doing before the seizure and that’s hard.
 My seizures leave me exhausted.

 What challenges have you faced since being diagnosed and how have you overcome them?

-There has been so many challenges I have had to overcome.
+There have been so many challenges I have had to overcome.
 I had to adapt my work life and jobs to ensure my safety.

-This has taken practice but I’ve now learnt that speaking about my epilepsy is the only way I can get the full support I need.
+This has taken practice but I’ve now learned that speaking about my epilepsy is the only way I can get the full support I need.

 My biggest challenge has actually been family and friends not understanding my condition and tearing me down.